mzkhan98/Flight_Price_Prediction_ML/README.md

 When deciding whether to buy a plane ticket or wait to see if the price will decrease is a key factor of consideration when buying a plane ticket.

 ## Methods
--Data Cleaning
+- Data Cleaning
--Exploratory data analysis
+- Exploratory data analysis
--Feature Engineering and Selection
+- Feature Engineering and Selection

 ## Tech Stack
--Python{Pandas, Numpy, Matplotlib, Seaborn, ScikitLearn}
+-Python{Pandas, Numpy, Matplotlib, Seaborn, ScikitLearn,Plotly, Cufflinks}

 ## Contribution